Photo: Tahoe Truckee Area Regional Transit

 Why It Matters

-Fine sediment runoff from roads and urban areas is one of the biggest threats to Lake Tahoe’s clarity.
-Auto emissions fuel climate change which is destabilizing the Lake’s natural ecology, making room for harmful invasive species.
-Do your part to Keep Tahoe Blue by using alternative forms of transportation.
+As long as Tahoe attracts big crowds, the Lake is threatened by traffic impacts.
+Stormwater pollution from roads and urban areas is one of the biggest threats to Lake Tahoe’s clarity.
+Auto emissions fuel climate change which is driving longer droughts and more extreme wildfires, and destabilizing the Lake’s natural ecology, which makes room for harmful invasive species.
+Do your part to Keep Tahoe Blue by using alternative forms of transportation to get to and around the Lake.

 We also encourage you to:

-- Come early (Thursday instead of Friday) and stay late (Monday, not Sunday) to avoid congestion.
+- Come early (Thursday, not Friday) and stay late (Monday, not Sunday) to avoid congestion.

 - When chain controls are not in place, remove your tire chains and cables as soon as you leave chain control areas.
 Chains gouge out the asphalt, dislodging dust and debris that flows into the Lake.